janmht41/node-gridfs/README.md

 # node-gridfs
- multimedia server using gridfs to handle large files
+ multimedia server using gridfs for streaming files